ILLGrenoble/cameo/mkdocs/docs/configure-a-server.md

 max_applications | 65536              | Max number of running apps at a time.
 log_level     | INFO                  | Log level.
 Possible values are OFF, INFO, FINE, FINER, FINEST. log_directory | .                     | The directory where the file *cameo.log* is written.
+heartbeat     | 0                     | The period in seconds of the heartbeat i.e. the ping messages sent by the server publisher sockets.
+The value must be greater than 0 to be used.

 Attributes of the *application* tag: